Chief Minister of West Bengal

-The Chief Minister of West Bengal is the representative of the Government of India in the state of West Bengal and the head of the executive branch of the Government of West Bengal.
+The chief minister of West Bengal (পশ্চিমবঙ্গের মুখ্যমন্ত্রী) is the de facto head of the executive branch of the Government of West Bengal, the subnational authority of the Indian state of West Bengal.
 The chief minister is head of the Council of Ministers and appoints ministers.
 The chief minister, along with their cabinet, exercises executive authority in the state.
 The governor appoints the chief minister, whose council of ministers are collectively responsible to the assembly.

 On 17 August 1947, the British Indian province of Bengal was partitioned into the Pakistani province of East Bengal and the Indian state of West Bengal.
-Since then West Bengal has had eight chief ministers, starting with Prafulla Chandra Ghosh of the Indian National Congress (INC) party as the premier.
-A period of political instability followed—West Bengal witnessed three elections, four coalition governments and three stints of President's rule between 1967 and 1972—before Siddhartha Shankar Ray of the INC served a five-year term.
+Since then West Bengal has had seven chief ministers, starting with Prafulla Chandra Ghosh of the Indian National Congress (INC) party as the premier (elected to lead the assembly while the chief minister is not appointed).
+Dr. Bidhan Chandra Roy in 1950 became the first formal chief minister of West Bengal after the implementation of the Indian Constitution.
+A period of political instability followed thereafter—West Bengal witnessed three elections, four coalition governments and three stints of President's rule between 1967 and 1972—before Siddhartha Shankar Ray of the INC served a five-year term.